mKeRix/room-assistant/docs/integrations/bluetooth-low-energy.md

 If you are unsure what ID your device has you can start room-assistant with the BLE integration enabled, but no whitelist.
 Devices that are seen for the first time after starting will be logged with their ID to the console.

+## Tracking iOS Devices

+You can track iOS devices (iPhones, iPads) with this integration using our companion app.
+You will need to install the app, open it, grant the requested permissions and then follow the on-screen instructions.

+The app is currently in beta, you can join it through TestFlight with this link: https://testflight.apple.com/join/OpCkeHf8.

 ## Settings

 | Name              | Type                            | Default  | Description                                                  |